Editorial Review Triage Team#

 Date accepted (month/day/year): TBD

 .
-This item should contain either a zenodo link to a tagged release or a tagged release link on GitHub.
+This item should contain either a Zenodo link to a tagged release or a link to a tagged release on GitHub.
 It is also missing the version accepted.
-But this review was accepted, as such we will want to update the metadata in the issue.
+Since this review was accepted, we will update the metadata in the issue.

 Submitting Author: Sam Pottinger (@sampottinger)